GDGToulouse/site-devfest-2019/content/blog/cfp.md

 * One or two nights in an hotel close to the venue (on a case by case basis)

 For all Flight/train reservations, please contact `speakers AT devfesttoulouse.fr` with the details of your prefered journey and we will get it for you.

+In case your subject is not accepted, you will still be able to buy your ticket after the notification, at the normal price.

+## What is the expected format for slides?

+You can present your conference from your own computer, or provide us with the slides in PDF format in advance.
+The slides theme is entirely free, and the presentations will then be broadcast on the YouTube channel GDG France, which already hosts the presentations of previous years.

 ## Let's propose a talk!